jh1777/OpenHabUI/README.md

+# THIS REPO IS DEPRECATED AND NOT MAINTAINED ANYMORE

 # Openhab UI

 A simple and lean Angular UI for giving easy control and overview about your OpenHab Server.
 The tool operates using OpenHab REST API.
 I developed it for local usage in same network as OpenHab Server.